microsoft/terminal/doc/specs/#6049 - Font config objects.md

 ## UI/UX Design

-Users will be able to add font configurations to their profiles that will look something like this:
+Users will be able to specify font configurations in their profiles that will look something like this:

 ```
-"font": // this is the default
+"font":
 {
-    "fontFace": "Cascadia Mono",
+    "face": "Cascadia Mono",
-    "fontWeight": "Normal",
+    "weight": "Normal",
-    "fontSize": 12
+    "size": 12,
+    "variants": [
+        "bold": {
+            "face": "Consolas",
+            "weight": "Extra-Bold"
         },
-"boldFont":
-{
+        "italic": {
-    "fontFace": "Consolas",
-    "fontWeight": "Extra-Bold"
+            "weight": "Light"
         }
-"italicFont":
-{
-    "fontWeight": "Light"
+    ]
 }
 ```